Early use of NHF in infants and children

 Summary

-• NHF therapy at 2 L/kg/min is well established in pediatric care areas across the hospital, including the PICU, ED and other general care areas.1-14
+• NHF therapy using weight-based protocols is well established in pediatric care areas across the hospital, including the PICU, ED and other general care areas.1-14

-• In the PICU, the use of NHF as a primary treatment for acutely-ill children was non-inferior to CPAP, and resulted in lower use of sedation, nasal trauma and shorter durations of PICU and hospital stay14
+• In the PICU, the use of NHF as primary treatment in acutely ill children has shown to lower sedation use, nasal trauma and shorten the duration of PICU and hospital stay compared with CPAP.14

 Review of the literature

 A systematic search of the available literature shows there are over 220 peer-reviewed papers investigating the use of nasal high flow (NHF) therapy in infants and children.
 These figures exclude papers investigating the use of NHF in the neonatal population.
-Of these, 30 are randomized controlled trials (RCTs) – 16 of which compared NHF with standard oxygen therapy, 10 with continuous positive airway pressure (CPAP) and four with alternative treatments.
-A further 12 are in the form of systematic reviews.
+Of these, 31 are randomized controlled trials (RCTs) – they compared NHF with standard oxygen therapy, continuous positive airway pressure (CPAP) and alternative treatments.

 NHF therapy in infants and children